BonsaiDen/JavaScript-Garden/doc/timeouts.md

     bar();

-Since `eval` is not getting [called directly](#eval) here, the string passed to `setTimeout` will get exectuted in the global scope and will therefore not use the local `foo` of `bar`.
+Since `eval` is not getting [called directly](#eval) here, the string passed to `setTimeout` will get executed in the global scope and will therefore not use the local `foo` of `bar`.

 Also, if you need to pass parameters to the function you're scheduling a timeout